Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-\begin{corollary} $\BoundedHausdRedCLASS{2^{\PolFunctions}}{\NExpTime} = \PolOracle{\ExpTime}{\NPTime} = \ParBoundedOracle{\ExpTime}{\NPTime}{k}$, for every fixed integer $k \geq 1$. \end{corollary}
+\begin{corollary} $\BoundedHausdCLASS{2^{\PolFunctions}}{\NExpTime} = \PolOracle{\ExpTime}{\NPTime} = \ParBoundedOracle{\ExpTime}{\NPTime}{k}$, for every fixed integer $k \geq 1$. \end{corollary}

-And by \cref{theo_general_expspace_nexp_various_flavors}, we obtain the following; the space-bounded oracle model adopted for the result below is the deterministic query model~\cite{RuzzoST84}, which for deterministic space-bounded classes equals the unrestricted query model~\cite{LadnerL76}.
+By \zcref{theo_general_expspace_nexp_various_flavors}, we obtain the following; remember that we adopt for space-bounded oracles the deterministic query model~\cite{RuzzoST84}, coinciding with the unrestricted query model for deterministic space classes~\cite{LadnerL76}.

-\begin{corollary} $\BoundedHausdRedCLASS{2^{\PolFunctions}}{\NExpTime} = \Oracle{\PSpace}{\NPTime} = \ParOracle{\PSpace}{\NPTime} = \PolOracle{\PSpace}{\NPTime}$. \end{corollary}
+\begin{corollary} $\BoundedHausdCLASS{2^{\PolFunctions}}{\NExpTime} = \Oracle{\PSpace}{\NPTime} = \ParOracle{\PSpace}{\NPTime} = \PolOracle{\PSpace}{\NPTime}$. \end{corollary}